 Creator's Favorite Episode: The show's associate producer/co-producer,note from season 3 George Eckstein, liked season 3's two-parter "Landscape with Running Figures" because it was the only script which came in, other than his own,note Eckstein wrote or co-wrote 10 episodes, including "The Judgment" that could have been filmed with no rewrites needed, but Eckstein asked Anthony Wilson to expand it.

 Lt.
-Gerard was played by the English Barry Morse.
-A good thing, too, since anytime a person on the street got too threatening to him for being mean to Kimble, he could switch to his native accent and say, "Blimey, Gov, I ain't who you think I am!
+Gerard was played by the English-born Canadian Barry Morse.
+A good thing, too, since any time a person on the street got too threatening to him for being mean to Kimble, he could switch to his native accent and say, "Blimey, guv, I ain't who you think I am!
 Must be that bloke on the telly who looks like me."

 Janssen liked to joke that Kimble killed his wife because she talked too much (most prominently, he stated this when asked about the ending in Joey Bishop's late night talk show, shortly before the finale was due to air).

 Barry Morse and David Janssen also made up an alternate epilogue to the finale for fun: In it, Kimble wakes up in bed next to his wife, saying that he just had the most horrible nightmare.

 There's a persistent rumour that an alternate ending, revealing Kimble with a false arm and therefore as the real killer, had actually been planned.
 In "The Fugitive Recaptured", Barry Morse suggests that this may stem from a plan he and Janssen had to pull some kind of false-arm gag at public appearances, even though they never went through with it.
 Either that or...